 At Thornlie Senior High School, we offer an extensive program within the Arts.
 Our students have the opportunity to select and participate in a range of experiences from Year 7 to Year 12 in both the Visual and Performing Arts.
 Together they provide opportunities for students to learn how to create, design, represent, communicate and share their imagined and conceptual ideas, emotions, observations and experiences, as they discover and interpret the world.
 Our programs incorporate and extend the student’s understanding of historical, social and cultural influences and contributes to the development of confident and creative individuals.

-The Arts program at Thornlie Senior High School Our program delivers a rewarding and rigorous experience for students as well as providing a wide range of skills and knowledge in order for students to pursue further studies and careers both within and outside of The Arts.
+The Arts program at Thornlie Senior High School delivers a rewarding and rigorous experience for students as well as providing a wide range of skills and knowledge in order for students to pursue further studies and careers both within and outside of The Arts.
 We encourage students to develop their creative and original ideas and offer them many opportunities to showcase their achievements at school and in the wider community.

 Dance is expressive movement with purpose and form.
 Through Dance, students represent, question and celebrate human experience, using movement as the medium for personal, social, emotional, physical and cultural communication.